anuket-project/anuket-specifications/CONTRIBUTING.md

 ### Pull Requests Approval Process

 - Once a PR is created, it needs to get the following approvals before it is merged into master.
-  - From at least one of contributor for that sub-project
+  - From at least three of contributors for that sub-project
     - Approvers should be distributed equally among operators and vendors.
   - From sub-project lead (to make sure consensus is reached).
   - Sub-project lead can request additional approvals reviews.